DayWait/lightCan/README.md

 # lightCan
 A program that converts strings into any number of codes that can be transmitted by light, into light pulses that a receiving program decodes.

+8/9/18
+Adding my first bit of spaghetti code, BUT to be fair I made this when libraries had not been introduced in the class I was taking, and they were also not allowed to be used.
+Next step is turn this into a library.

+8/8/18
-8/8/18 - My final of three projects I thought of putting together to stay in touch with some friends from a recent Python course we all took at CSULA.
+My final of three projects I thought of putting together to stay in touch with some friends from a recent Python course we all took at CSULA.
 Aloha friends!
 Thanks for the help!

 So the plan for this program seems simple but it also has challenges that I have not faced yet such as interfacing with hardware.
 The idea is to have a program that can convert basic strings into, at first, a morse code that is then output from a device as a series of light pulses of varying duration.

-Later maybe Light Can could transmit binary or even some defined code.
+Later maybe Light Can could eventually transmit binary or even some defined code.

 The program would function as an instant messenger for people in situations where they may have access to a smart device but no network access.
 If they need help the program could output international distress